FAQ

 Pricing & metal market rates

-Yes.
-We review and update pricing regularly in line with the precious metals spot market.
+Yes, many items featured on Gold.to are tied directly to market prices and may fluctuate throughout the day.
 If you are watching a piece and the price shifts before you purchase, that movement reflects a genuine change in the underlying metal value — not a promotional adjustment.
 The price you see at checkout is the price you pay.

 Live gold spot prices are widely available and easy to verify independently.
 Sites like Kitco, Gold Price, and the London Bullion Market Association (LBMA) publish real-time and historical rates.
 We encourage you to check — transparency is the whole point.

-No buyer's premium.
-The listed price is the full item price.
+No hidden fee's, item's are priced to sell and taxes are added at checkout.
+The listed price is the full item price at that moment dropping every 3 days until the 15th when it resets.
 Applicable taxes and shipping costs are shown clearly at checkout before you confirm your order.
 There are no surprise fees.

 Authenticity & verification